Instructor FAQ

 - Can I “reserve” one or more CBTF sessions solely for my course or specify which room will be available for my exam??

 - No. Multiple courses share the CBTFs and students will self-schedule on a first-come basis, so you should assume your students will be mixed in with students from other courses.
-When students self-schedule, they can choose slots in any available staffed physical facility.
+When students self-schedule, they can choose slots in any available center.

 - Given the modest room capacities, does this mean my students may not all take the exam at the same time?